22ayaan/CS1632_Fall2023/exercises/5/README.md

 the culprit leading to the state explosion.
 The round number is not something we are interested in verifying right now.
 So, let's filter that state out!

-Import the appropriate JPF library at the top of DrunkCarnivalShooter.java again:
+Import the appropriate JPF library at the top of DrunkCarnivalShooterImpl.java again:

 ```
 import gov.nasa.jpf.annotation.FilterField;